mch-fauzy/movies-db-api/README.md

 - Secure authentication using JWT (JSON Web Tokens)
 - Create, Read, Update, and Delete operations for movie records
 - Authorization for admin-only actions
-- Upload image for movie records
+- Upload image for movie records into local or cloud storage

 ## Getting Started